ciannabp/ciannabp/content/publication/virtue/index.md

 publication_short: ""

 publishDate: "2020-01-05T00:00:00Z"
-summary: We provide some initial evidence that traditional psychological approaches to well-being are commensurable with our personal projects approach, by demonstrating in a longitudinal sample that success in current personal projects predicts various forms of subjective well-being, even when controlling for past levels of well-being and project success.
+summary: We demonstrate in a longitudinal sample that success in current personal projects predicts various forms of subjective well-being, even when controlling for past levels of well-being and project success.
 tags:
 - Well-being
 - Longitudinal